Image description: Guests dancing at the Elmayer-Kränzchen (Elmayer Ball) in Vienna

-The Oxford Student spoke to Georgia Brooks, Vice-President and Treasurer for the committee who organised the now cancelled Worcester Commemoration Ball (whose ticket price was £195 for non-Worcester students), as well as Stepanik, to understand the differences, or similarities, between Viennese and Oxford Balls, to try and understand the difference in ticket price.
+The Oxford Student spoke to Georgia Brooks, Vice-President and Treasurer for the committee who organised the now cancelled Worcester Commemoration Ball (whose ticket price was £195 for non-Worcester students), as well as Stepanik, to compare Viennese and Oxford Balls and understand the difference in ticket price.

 Brooks told The Oxford Student, “Annoyingly, the most important part of planning a ball is the thing that is designed to go unnoticed.
 Without the core infrastructure, such as lighting, water and electricity, the ball could not go ahead, and even if 99% of guests have a greatly enjoyable evening, if one person gets food poisoning or trips into the lake – whether due to their own inebriation or not – the night can’t be considered a success.”